avetkhachoyan/temperature-scraper/README.md

 ### Core Components Granual and Manual Maitenance
 It is possible to TS to scrap the temprature and store it in solemly in IPFS as a standalone app.
-This is a core component, so O
+This is a core component, hence the steps below should be run at any scenarios.

 Steps to get it run as standalone

 ### Optional Components Granual and Manual Maitenance